-“You’re so blamed predictable, it’s maddening, you know that?
-Oh, I guess I figured all along you don’t have the bowels to cut clean, and won’t be free until you do.
+“You’re so godblamed predictable, it’s maddening.
+But I guess I figured all along you don’t have the balls to cut clean, and won’t be free until you do.
 Melissa’s still got you by your baitsim; she’s like a Sephardic herder that way.
 And you were coming to me, all Mr. Liberation.
-What a joke—a big, pathetic joke!
+Why don’t you just leave her be?!
+I mean, what a joke—one big, pathetic joke!
 And you wonder why I came down on you…”

-“What can I say, maybe you’re right…” What could I do but stretch out and scratch myself.
+“What can I say, pot and kettle…to have and to hold, maybe you’re right…” What could I do but stretch out and scratch myself.
 It felt like little bed buggers were crawling everywhere.

 “There, see?
 Bucklesville, Kenneth—you two are sticking and clinging to each other like tar babies.
-It’s almost a syndrome, you know?
-Damned if I want any more to do with it, family or not.
-I don’t want to hear one more word from you unless you’ve done what you should have in the beginning!”
+Damned if I want any more to do with it, family secrets or not—don’t even care if you spill to Moon about that.
+And I don’t want to hear one more word from you unless you’ve done what you should have in the beginning!”

 “Syd, you called me, remember?
 And you’ve already told me we were history…”

 “And we are, in that respect…you can bet your keister on it.
-But even if you want to be, you know, friends, you’ve got to make things right…”
+But if you want to be friends, you’ve got to set some things right…”

 “Look, like I said, I’ve got some major life decisions to make, and have to bail out of here by 10 a.m., so…” Christ, what was that crawling on the windowsill, looked big as a bullfrog.

 “Saturn decisions, huh?
 Good luck with that, flash.
 But if you ever cut the umbilical cord and get back on your feet, get in touch.
-By the way, drop that schoolboy sociology shtick, why don’t you?
-And the schmaltzy slice-of-Life photo thing, while you’re at it.
+By the way, drop that schoolboy sociology shtick while you’re at it.
 Advertising’s where the money is.”

 “I don’t know, everything is so bent out of shape right now…”

 “I mean it, Kenneth, dammit, grow up.
 And you’d better not vanish or blow town again back east.
-It’s not like you’re burning with friends these days, you know.”
+It’s not like you’re burning with friends these days.”

 “Bye, Syd, sorry I…”